filipecalegario/awesome-generative-ai/README.md

 ### Autonomous LLM Agents

+* [Conceptual Framework for Autonomous Cognitive Entities](https://arxiv.org/abs/2310.06775): a paper that "introduces the Autonomous Cognitive Entity (ACE) model, a novel framework for a cognitive architecture, enabling machines and software agents to operate more independently"
 * [Mindstorms in Natural Language-Based Societies of Mind](https://arxiv.org/abs/2305.17066): a paper that evaluates the natural language-based societies of mind (NLSOMs), leveraging mindstorms in them to solve some practical AI tasks
 * [AutoGen | Microsoft](https://microsoft.github.io/autogen/): multi-agent conversation framework as a high-level abstraction by Microsoft [[github](https://github.com/microsoft/autogen)]
 * [OpenBMB/ChatDev](https://github.com/OpenBMB/ChatDev): create customized software using natural language idea (through llm-powered multi-agent collaboration)